-Gross bookings growth has been on an increasing trend.
-For 2015, gross bookings grew by 24%, for 2014 by 28%, and by 16% for the two years before that.
-On a constant dollar basis, the growth would be much higher.
+For the last year, Expedia’s gross bookings increased 28% after increasing 16% for the two years before that.
+For the first nine months of 2015, gross bookings have increased 20%.
+On a constant dollar basis, growth would be much higher.

-Room nights grow, revenue per room night declines
+Room nights increase, revenue per room night declines

 Air tickets grow, revenue per ticket declines

 Sales of online air tickets have also increased in the last few quarters.
 After increasing 31% in 2014, sales increased by almost 25% in first nine months of 2015.
 However, as airfares have declined, revenue per ticket has also been declining.
 Air ticket sales form 7% of EXPE’s total revenue.